Fjscah/mfspine/readme.md

 6. patch process time imgs(jupyter notebook)

-   see notebook  in spine-ipynb folder for details
+   see notebook  in "spine-ipynb" folder for details